Office project training program. Microsoft Project Online Training

 • Organization of work with documents in the project

-• Personnel management and the influence of the human factor at the stage of project initiation
+• Personnel management and the influence of the human factor at the project initiation stage

 • Recommendations for estimating labor costs

-• Analysis and regulation of the detailed project schedule
+• Analyzing and adjusting the detailed project schedule

 • Features of other planning processes at the detailed planning stage

-• Advanced options for working with different versions of charts
+• Advanced capabilities for working with different versions of charts

-• Updating the graph based on progress and task results
+• Update the schedule based on task progress and results

-• Visualization of the work progress and identification of deviations of the current state of work from the baseline
+• Visualization of work progress and identification of deviations of the current state of work from the basic plan

-• How to manage project cycle and resources
+• How to manage the project implementation cycle and resources

 • How to control the critical path